 In 1947, the fire department changed names to the Breckenridge Volunteer Fire Department until 1976 when a special taxing district was officially formed renaming the department to the Red, White and Blue Fire Protection District as it is called today.

 Area of Coverage

-Red, White and Blue is a career department with approximately 58 paid personnel in 4 divisions: Operations, Administration, Community Risk Management Division, and the Division of Training, Safety, and Health.
-The department responds to approximately 2,000 calls per year out of four stations.
+Red, White and Blue is a career department with approximately 60 paid personnel in 5 divisions: Operations, Administration, Community Risk Management, EMS, and Training.
+The department responds to approximately 2,900 calls per year out of four stations.
 The career firefighters work a 48-96 schedule (2 24-hour shifts, 4-days off) among 3 shifts.

 The District Offices are located in Station 6 at: